Are Yankees overly reliant on home runs?

 The Yankees’ pursuit of the major league record for home runs continued Wednesday, but they also are in striking distance of another bit of long ball history.

 They hit three home runs in their 6-2 win over the Braves to lift their season total to 144, which puts them on pace to finish the year with 278.
-This would break the record of 264 set by the 1997 Seattle Mariners.
+This would break the record of 264 set by the Seattle Mariners in 1997.

 The high volume also has led to the Yankees doing a nearly unprecedented amount of its scoring via the long ball.

-They entered Wednesday’s game having scored 52.3 percent of their runs on home runs this season, per Baseball Prospectus.
+The Yankees have scored 52.8 percent of their runs on home runs this season, per Baseball Prospectus.
 This leads MLB by a wide margin and is the second-highest rate ever.

-Cleveland is in second place this season, 5.6 percentage points behind the Yankees; this is wider than the gap between the Indians and the 14th-place Angels.
+Cleveland is in second place this season, 6.4 percentage points behind the Yankees; this is wider than the gap between the Indians and the 17th-place Mets.

-In 2018, so-called “reliance” on the long ball generally has not been an impediment to offensive production.
-The Red Sox, Yankees and Indians entered Sunday ranked first, third and fifth in runs scored, and all three teams also were in the top five in percentage of runs scored via home run.
+The so-called “reliance” on the long ball generally has not been an impediment to offensive production this season.
+The Red Sox, Yankees and Indians rank first, third and fifth in runs scored, and all three teams also were in the top five in percentage of runs scored via home run.
+The Red Sox (59-29) lead the AL East by a game over the Yankees (56-28) and Cleveland (47-37) leads the AL Central.

-The five teams least reliant on home runs all ranked 22nd or lower in runs per game.
+The five teams least reliant on home runs all rank 24th or lower in runs per game.

 Aaron Boone said before Wednesday’s game that he has no intention of sacrificing the team’s current approach at the plate — predicated on patience and power — in order to make more contact.